alshedivat/al-folio/_projects/3_project.md

 * Khosla, Megha, Leonhardt, Jurek, Nejdl, Wolfgang, and Anand, Avishek.
 [Node Representation Learning for Directed Graphs](https://link.springer.com/chapter/10.1007/978-3-030-46150-8_24).
 In Machine Learning and Knowledge Discovery in Databases - European Conference, ECML PKDD 2019, Würzburg, Germany, September 16-20, 2019, Proceedings, Part I 2019

+Our recent work makes a deeper exploration into the overlooked domain of multi-label node classification within the realm of GraphML literature.
+Graph Neural Networks (GNNs) have demonstrated their prowess in node classification tasks on graphs, particularly in multi-class scenarios.
+However, the more prevalent and realistic scenario of multi-label node classification, where nodes can possess multiple labels, has received relatively limited attention.
+We focus on comprehensively analyzing the challenges associated with this domain, encompassing both the scarcity of suitable datasets and the limitations of existing methods, which have hindered progress in this area.
+Additionally, towards addressing the gaps in our understanding of multi-label node classification in graph data and pave the way for further advancements in this field we make valuable contributions, including the collection of real-world biological datasets, the development of a multi-label graph generator and redefinition of homophily for multi-label scenarios.

+* Zhao, T., Dong, N. T., Hanjalic, A., & Khosla, M. [Multi-label Node Classification On Graph-Structured Data](https://openreview.net/pdf?id=EZhkV2BjDP).
+In Transactions on Machine Learning Research (TMLR) 2023.